PAULA BLANCHARD writes:

 Well, then the joke is on me because it is more work to do it this way.

-The main reason I don’t take public comments is not to block a slew of hateful comments directed at me personally, though that is an added benefit of doing it this way because most people don’t want to read yards of mindless profanity, but to create civil conversation.
+The main reason I don’t take public comments is not to block a slew of hateful comments directed at me personally, but to create civil conversation.
 If that were something Jen valued, she would send me a civil comment expressing her disagreement with me.
 I have posted many such comments.

 I wouldn’t be surprised if Jen believed I was unworthy of a civil response because my views are too shocking and revolting.

 But if that were so, she must be shocked and revolted by the vast majority of her ancestors, even fairly recent relatives.
 They would have largely shared my views.
-I would encourage her to view them as human beings, not repulsive, disgusting, idiotic creatures.
+I would encourage her to view them as human beings, not repulsive, disgusting idiots

 More than happy to be civil.
 Seems to me you’re putting words in my mouth above, no? (repulsive, disgusting, etc?)